martinjaroszewicz/biquadgraphpd/README.md

-# biquadgraphpd
-#Biquad filter calculator graph and output for pure data in Python

-Here's an improved README for the Python script that converts biquad coefficients for use with Pure Data's biquad~ object:

 ## Biquad Coefficient Converter for Pure Data

 This Python script converts biquad filter coefficients for use with Pure Data's biquad~ object.
 It streamlines the process of implementing custom filters in Pure Data by automating the coefficient conversion.